 The School is participating in the University's Pathway Opportunity Programme.
-Throughout Years 13 and 14, students accepted onto the pathway will benefit from a structured series of events designed to prepare them for the transition to undergraduate study at Queen's, including insight into academic and extracurricular aspects of student life, admissions guidance and support, and a one-week residential summer school.
-Students will complete assessed work and those who are successful will receive a guaranteed interview and a possible offer of one A-level grade below the normal target.
-Full details are on the website:
+Throughout Years 13 and 14, students accepted onto the School of Medicine, Dentistry and Biomedical Sciences pathway pathway will benefit from a structured series of events designed to prepare them for the transition to undergraduate study at Queen's, including insight into academic and extracurricular aspects of student life, admissions guidance and support and a one-week residential summer school.
+Students will complete assessed work and those who are successful will receive a guaranteed interview and a possible offer of one A Level grade below the normal target.
+Specific details of the eligibility criteria used for selection for this pathway are on the Pathway Opportunity Programme website.
+This programme is only open to applicants with a BT postcode and attending a school within Northern Ireland.